zhenglab-PKU/DEPICT/README.md

 ### Inference Arguments

-The input and loss type should be consistent with the training setting.
+The `--input` and `--loss` settings should match those used during training.

---yaml: Inference configuration file:The file can be modified to specify:- model checkpoint pat- inference dataset path- inference parameters
+`--yaml`: Specifies the inference configuration file.
+The file can be modified to specify the inference dataset path, model checkpoint path, and other inference-related parameters.

 ### Output

-The reasoning results will be saved in
+The prediction results will be saved in:

 ```
 ./results/<training_time>_inference_results.csv